hasibi/DBpedia-Entity/publications.md

 #### Entity search task:

+- Emma J. Gerritse, Faegheh Hasibi, and Arjen P. de Vries. *"Graph-Embedding Empowered Entity Retrieval"*, In Proceedings of the 42nd European Conference on Information Retrieval (ECIR ’20).

+- Laura Dietz. *"ENT Rank: Retrieving Entities for Topical Information Needs through Entity-Neighbor-Text Relations"*, In Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '19), 215-224.

 - Dario Garigliotti, Faegheh Hasibi, and Krisztian Balog. *"Identifying and Exploiting Target Entity Type Information for Ad Hoc Entity Retrieval"*,  Information Retrieval Journal, 2018.

-- Saeid Balaneshinkordan, Alexander Kotov, Fedor Nikolaev. *"Attentive Neural Architecture for Ad-hoc Structured Document Retrieval"* In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM'18).
+- Saeid Balaneshinkordan, Alexander Kotov, Fedor Nikolaev. *"Attentive Neural Architecture for Ad-hoc Structured Document Retrieval"* In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM '18).
 1173-1182.

-- Xinshi Lin, Wai Lam, Kwun Ping Lai. *"Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content"*, In Proceedings of the 2018 ACM SIGIR International Conference on Theory of Information Retrieval (ICTIR ’18).
+- Xinshi Lin, Wai Lam, Kwun Ping Lai. *"Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content"*, In Proceedings of the 2018 ACM SIGIR International Conference on Theory of Information Retrieval (ICTIR '18).
 211-214.

 - Xinshi Lin, Wai Lam. *"Entity Retrieval via Type Taxonomy Aware Smoothing"* In Proceedings of the 40th European Conference on Information Retrieval (ECIR ’18).
 773-779.